-Dale Hoelscher farms and ranches in Bell, Falls and Milam counties, and resides in Bell County, Texas.
-Mr. Hoelscher's business positions include Hoelscher Brothers Farm and R & D Hoelscher Farm LLC.
+Dale Hoelscher farms and ranches in Bell, Falls, Robertson and Milam counties, and resides in Bell County, Texas.
+Mr. Hoelscher's business positions include Hoelscher Brothers Farm and R & D Hoelscher Farm LLC, and he serves on the board of Producers Co-op in Bryan, Texas

 Kenton B. Kimball farms and ranches in Stratford, Texas.
-Mr. Kimball is member of the Stratford ISD Education Foundation and Stratford Lions Club.
+Mr. Kimball is the president of Kimball Cattle Company and a partner in K & N joint venture.

-John Malazzo raises cotton, corn, replacement heifers and has a feeder calf operation in Brazos, Burleson and Milam counties.
+John Malazzo raises cotton, corn and replacement heifers and has a feeder calf operation in Brazos, Burleson and Milam counties.
 Mr. Malazzo resides in Caldwell, Texas.
-Mr. Malazzo serves on the board of Producers Co-op of Bryan, Texas Cotton Growers Association and Taylor Compress.
+Mr. Malazzo serves on the board of Producers Co-op of Bryan, Texas.

 Terry McAlister resides and farms and ranches in Wichita and Wilbarger counties.
-Mr. McAlister is president and CEO of McAlister Properties Inc.
+Mr. McAlister is president and CEO of McAlister Properties Inc. and has ownership in McAlister Farm and McAlister Fertilizer.
+He serves as a board member of Northern Rolling Plains Boll Weevil Eradication and North Texas Rehabilitation Center.